-Tasting an exquisite olive oil, which is produced by pressing whole olives, is akin to drizzling liquid gold on your bread, pasta, or veggies.
-But choosing a solid olive oil can be overwhelming, considering how many bottles you have to choose from.
+Tasting an exquisite extra virgin olive oil, which is produced by pressing whole olives, is akin to drizzling liquid gold on your bread, pasta, or veggies.
+But choosing a solid olive oil from the best olive oil brands can be overwhelming, considering how many bottles you have to choose from.

 If you’re into cooking, it’s worth showing your ingredients some respect by buying the best olive oil you can afford.
 We asked Greg Bernarducci, owner of the boutique olive oil shop O Live Brooklyn, for his savviest tips on how to choose an extra-virgin olive oil.
 (Note that “extra-virgin” means that the olives are pressed and the juice is extracted using only mechanical methods, not heat of any kind.)